adhuliya/knots/compilers/llvm/get_started.md

         ninja      # thats all

+If there are build/configure errors they would most certainly be due to the missing depenedecies.
+The only solution here is to read the error messages and figure out what precisely went wrong.

 The generated binaries will be sitting in the directory `llvm-clang8/build/bin/`, which can be added to the `PATH` evironment variable.